Franchise Opportunity Rating

 The top 20% of franchises earned more than $295,122 in 2018 based on Total Owner Benefit (TOB) as reported in its 2019 Franchise Disclosure Document.

 Christian Brothers Automotive doesn’t buy existing auto repair facilities and rebrand the location.
 Instead, their team carefully selects and purchases land, then designs and builds a facility that meets the standards they know will best serve the franchisee and future Christian Brothers Automotive guests.
 This process takes approximately 18-24 months for a new location.
+They have several opportunities that have already begun this process and are available sooner.
 Christian Brothers Automotive’s commitment to this process is critical to properly bringing their brand to a new community.
 The company has never closed any of its 200+ locations and believe that their diligence with this process is part of the reason why.

 All at Christian Brothers Automotive are thankful for the service veterans have provided to our country and are proud that many of our franchisees are veterans.
 Christian Brothers Automotive offers 10% off of the franchise fee to veterans.